sheki/parse-blog/content/note/books.md

 * Flash: The Making of Weegee the Famous
 * The Art of Insight in Science and Engineering: Mastering Complexity (The MIT Press)
 * Goodbye Things: The New Japanese Minimalism
-* These Truths — Jill Lepore
+* These Truths—Jill Lepore
-* A moveable feast — Hemingway
+* A moveable feast—Hemingway
 * “The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China,
 * India Moving